Abbey of Saint-Maurice d'Agaune: History

 In 515, the Basilica of St. Maurice of Agaunum became the church of a monastery under the patronage of King Sigismund of Burgundy, the first ruler in his dynasty to convert from Arian Christianity to Trinitarian Christianity.

 The abbey became known for a form of perpetual psalmody known as laus perennis that was practised there beginning in 522 or 523.
 The chants were sung day and night, by several choirs in rotation without ceasing.
 The practice continued there until the 9th century, when the monks were replaced by a community of canons.
 Amatus of Grenoble joined the abbey around 581, later retiring to a hermitage.

 The abbey had some of the richest and best preserved treasures in Western Europe, such as the Ewer of Saint-Maurice d'Agaune.

-In the mid-9th century, Hucbert, brother-in-law of the Emperor Lothair II, seized the abbey.
-In 864 he was killed in a battle at the Orbe River and was replaced by the victor, Count Conrad of Auxerre, who later became the commendatory abbot of the abbey.
+In the mid-9th century, Hucbert, brother-in-law of the king Lothair II, seized the abbey.
+In 864 he was killed in a battle at the Orbe river and was replaced by the victor, count Conrad of Auxerre, who became the commendatory abbot of the abbey, and Lord of the Transjuran Burgundy.

 Boso, later King of Provence, (850-887) received the abbey around 870 from his brother-in-law, Charles the Bald.
-Conrad's son, Rudolph I of Burgundy, who had inherited the commendatory abbacy from him, succeeded Boson as king and was crowned in 888 in a ceremony at the abbey itself, which he then made the royal residence.
-The offspring of Conrad of Auxerre became the Kings of Burgundy, in a line running from Rudolf I to Rudolf III.
+Conrad's son, Rudolph I of Burgundy, who had inherited the commendatory abbacy from him, became king of Upper Burgundy in 888, and was crowned in a ceremony at the abbey itself, which he then made the royal residence.
+His descendants continued to rule as Kings of Burgundy, in a line running from Rudolf I to Rudolf III.
 They directed the abbey until around the year 1000.
 The monastery remained the property of the Kingdom of Burgundy until 1033, when, through the defeat in battle of Eudes, a nephew of Rudolf III, it passed to the control of the House of Savoy.
 Amadeus III, Count of Savoy, became the commendatory abbot of the monastery in 1103 and worked to revive religious observance at the abbey by installing there, in 1128, the community of canons regular, who still live there under the Rule of St. Augustine, in place of the secular canons.

 Throughout the history of the abbey, its strategic mountain pass location and independent patronage has subjected it to the whims of war.
 The abbey was often forced to pay ransom or house troops.
 In 1840, Pope Gregory XVI conferred the title of the See of Bethlehem in perpetuity on the abbey.

+In 2019, to diversify its revenues, the abbey launched its beer production.
+The brewery, fully owned by the abbey, produces three beers.
+The yeast used to produce them was taken from a parchment dating from 1319.